City of Annapolis to Honor Community Leader Dee Goodwyn with Street Sign Dedication and Proclamation

 The City of Annapolis, in partnership with the Caucus of African American Leaders (CAAL), will honor the life and legacy of the late De Lorma “Dee” Goodwyn with a street sign dedication ceremony on Saturday, May 30, 2026.

-The ceremony, hosted by Annapolis Mayor Jared Littmann, is scheduled for noon at the intersection of Northwest Street and Calvert Street in Annapolis.
-A reception hosted by CAAL will follow at Asbury United Methodist Church, located at 87 West Street.
+The ceremony, hosted by the City of Annapolis and the Caucus African American Leaders, is scheduled for noon at the intersection of Northwest Street and Calvert Street in Annapolis.

 Goodwyn, a longtime community activist who grew up in Annapolis’ Clay Street community, was a founding member of the Caucus of African American Leaders and was widely recognized for her work advancing community initiatives and preserving local history.
 Described as a “quiet force” for positive change, she played a key role in the vision and development of several notable public memorials throughout the city, including the Guardians of the First Amendment Memorial on Compromise Street and the Parren J. Mitchell Memorial at the Pip Moyer Recreation Center.